OriolFilter/Elphelt/docs/Routes_Optimization/Genoverse/Routing_from_genoverse.md

 # 6H

+Cancel into:

+- Bridal
+- Pull berry
+- Shotgun

 ## 6H > Bridal (ender)

 !!!
 Success "Very simple"

-Cancel into:

-- Pull berry.
-- Shotgun.

 No video will be provided for this (use the video in [6H > Bridal > Pickup](#6h-bridal-pickup) for reference).